blackfuel/asuswrt-merlin/README-blackfuel.md

 This is an enhanced version of Asuswrt - the firmware used by all recent Asus routers.

-The goal of this project is to leverage the efforts of the excellent Asuswrt-Merlin project and to extend it with additional kernel features that make your router more useful, reliable and secure.
+The goal of this project is to leverage the efforts of the excellent Asuswrt-Merlin project and to extend it with additional kernel features that will make your router more useful, reliable and secure.

 Useful
 ------